 5. A hall government and/or a resident director may support an application with limitations or chose to not support any application for recreation room use.
 In the event that the hall government and/or resident director of one hall adjacent to a recreation supports an activity in the recreation room while the hall government and/or resident director of the other hall does not, every effort will be made to resolve the disagreement.
 If an agreement in support of the activity cannot be reached, the activity will not be approved.

-* If a group from Spooner Hall wishes to have an activity in the FRED Room that includes the use of alcohol, the group must comply with the Procedures Regarding the Use of Alcohol in Designated Residence Hall Facilities.
+* If a group from Spooner Hall or the Apartments wishes to have an activity in the FRED Room or MPR that includes the use of alcohol, the group must comply with the Procedures Regarding the Use of Alcohol in Designated Residence Hall Facilities.

 1. Conduct.
 Rights of residence hall students must be respected at all times.
 Use of public areas must comply with rules and regulations stated in the Student Code and University Ordinances as well as all other expectations set forth by the staff responsible for supervising the area.